Hong Kong will cull 2,000 animals after hamsters in pet store get COVID-19 - NewsBreak

 HONG KONG (AP) — Hong Kong authorities said Tuesday that they will cull some 2,000 small animals, including hamsters after several of the rodents tested positive for the virus at a pet store where an infected employee was working.

-“If you own a hamster, you should keep your hamsters at home, do not take them out,” said department director Leung Siu-fai at a news conference.4th vaccine shows limited results with omicron, Israel study finds
+“If you own a hamster, you should keep your hamsters at home, do not take them out,” said department director Leung Siu-fai at a news conference.

 “All pet owners should observe good personal hygiene, and after you have been in contact with animals and their food, you should wash your hands.”